 If you teach in-person art classes, consider creating a digital version to sell online.
 Zea Mays Printmaking is a studio in Massachusetts that offers “studio access, workshops, residencies, internships, mentorships and contract printing services” in person.

 But for those who can’t make it to their physical location, Zea Mays sells video tutorials on several different printmaking skills.

 By selling online tutorials, Zea Mays reaches a wider audience of aspiring printmakers, which means more customers and more accessible art education.

 Before we wrap up, remember that there truly is an online business opportunity in every niche.

 Podia makes it easy for Dave Henderson, Zea Mays Printmaking, and all artists in this section to host, launch, and sell their online courses.
-Tune into our weekly demo to learn more about selling online courses with Podia.
+Sign up for your free Podia account today .

-No matter what path you choose, I’m rooting for you, and I’m sure it’ll be a work of art. 🎨
+No matter what path you choose, I’m rooting for you.
+I’m sure it’ll be a work of art. 🎨